Examination Rules and Procedures

 15. Students taking exams on laptops and students writing exams will be in the same exam room.
 You may want to consider bringing earplugs to minimize any source of noise during the exam.

 16. The Law School does not provide laptop computers.
-In order to take an exam on a laptop, you must have downloaded and installed the exam software from the Law School website (including any updates) viewed the video tutorial and signed a statement affirming that you haave vieweed the video tutorial prior to the start of the exam period.
+In order to take an exam on a laptop, you must have downloaded and installed the exam software from the ExamSoft website (including any updates) viewed the video tutorial and signed a statement affirming that you haave vieweed the video tutorial prior to the start of the exam period.
 After the exam has ended, and you have saved and uploaded your exam, your answer will be printed by the Registrar’s Office and given to the faculty member for grading.

 17. Students who are using a laptop and who experience hardware or software problems are to notify the proctor of the problem and then immediately begin writing their exam in a bluebook while the computer problem is diagnosed and resolved.
 No extra time will be provided for completion of the exam, so once your laptop problem has been resolved, you should start typing at the point in your answer where you stopped writing in the bluebook.